purescript/registry-dev/README.md

 schema of an [`Addition`](./v1/Operation.dhall).

 Note: this operation __should__ be entirely automated by the package manager, and transparent to the user.
-I.e. package authors shouldn't need to be aware of the inner workings of the Registry in order to publish a package, and they should be able to tell to the package manager "publish this" and be given back either a confirmation of success or failure, or a place to follow updates about the fate of the publishing process.
+I.e. package authors shouldn’t need to be aware of the inner workings of the Registry in order to publish a package, and they should be able to tell to the package manager “publish this” and be given back either a confirmation of success or failure, or a place to follow updates about the fate of the publishing process.

-Implementation detail: how do we "automatically open a GitHub issue" while at the same time not requiring a GitHub authentication token from the users?
-The idea is that if a package manager wants to avoid doing that then it's possible to generate a URL that the user can navigate to, so that they can preview the issue content before opening it.
+Implementation detail: how do we “automatically open a GitHub issue” while at the same time not requiring a GitHub authentication token from the users?
+The idea is that if a package manager wants to avoid doing that then it’s possible to generate a URL that the user can navigate to, so that they can preview the issue content before opening it.
 [This](https://github.com/purescript/registry/issues/new?title=Add%20package%3A%20example&body=%7B%22packageName%22%3A%22example%22%2C%22location%22%3A%22etc%22%7D)
 is an example of such link.